loomio/loomio-docs/user_manual/src/threads/navigating_threads/index.md

 # Navigating in threads
 _Find what you need, when you need it, in a thread._

+Click on the name of your group to go back to your group home page.

 ## Context
 The thread **context** is always at the top of the thread.
 Use it to frame the context for your discussion or decision.
 Learn more about engaging with the thread context [here](../engaging_with_threads/#thread-context).